Shreemahor/GPT-On-Wheels/README.md

 For software guidance - I watched 0 youtube videos on software - I mainly used my previous knowledge and this book: https://www.discountmags.com/products/generative-ai-w-langchain-2n-paperback

 Also 98% of the core logic code is by me, I barely used AI, only once or twice for path errors.
 I got most of the hardware code from online sources though.

+Note on the JOURNAL.md: most of my devlogs are a slightly above 5 hours, but these once have thousands of characters and lots of images to justify the time spent

 ## BOM